Extending the MultiLA software platform

 Common set up steps for both options

-• when all services were started successfully, run make migrate to run the initial database migrations
+• when all services were started successfully, run python src/manage.py migrate` to run the initial database migrations

-• run make superuser to create a backend admin user
+• run python src/manage.py createsuperuser to create a backend admin user

 • the web application is then available under http://localhost:8000

-• to check if everything works, you should run make test
+• to check if everything works, you should run python src/manage.py test api

 learnrextra R package setup